 The most important details at this stage are the notches on the curvature of the nose of the mask and the triangular shape below the mouth breather which we’ll fill with an additional grid at the colouring stage.

 Alright, if you have followed so far you should be all set for colouring your drawing.
 I won’t lie to you, this tutorial has given me a lot of grief as there are so many difficult aspects to it.

-To start with, the base colour is, well, black or a dark blue as you can see in the image here, which makes things more difficult to see.
-Also the surface of the helmet and mask is reflective which makes the render more difficult.
+To start with, the base colour is, well, black or dark blue as you can see in the image here, which makes things more difficult to see.
+Also, the surface of the helmet and mask is reflective which makes the rendering more difficult.

-I have tried to brake it down though into very small chunks so, believe in yourself, and let’s get started!
+I have tried to break it down though into very small chunks so, believe in yourself, and let’s get started!

-Because I was going crazy working with this dark colours on top of my sketch lines which were black as well I changed the colour of the sketch lines so I and you could see better what is going on.
+Because I was going crazy working with these dark colours on top of my sketch lines which were black as well I changed the colour of the sketch lines so you and you could see better what is going on.

 I will focus on the mask first and I’ll explain things in more detail for the mask however the same principles will apply when we get to colouring the actual helmet of Darth Vader.

 The first thing to do is to disregard the various planes at this stage and treat the whole mask, neck and shoulder as a single solid object.
 So what I did was apply with an airbrush tool a soft shadow to all the surfaces that are in shadows or that cast shadows onto each other.